edev/sira/installation.md

     ```

     You are free to customize this key and its comment field any way you wish.
 Sira does not directly use this key; you will configure OpenSSH to use this key later in the guide.
-1. *(Optional but highly recommended)* Generate SSH keys to crypographically sign your manifest and task files, as well as actions sent from the control node to managed nodes, providing much stronger protection against unauthorized access.
+1. *(Optional but highly recommended)* Generate SSH keys to cryptographically sign your manifest and task files, as well as actions sent from the control node to managed nodes, providing much stronger protection against unauthorized access.
 For more information, see [security.md](security.md).
     1. Generate the keys:

         ```